esphome/esphome-docs/components/sprinkler.rst

 ``sprinkler.start_full_cycle`` action
 *************************************

 Starts a full cycle of the system.
-This enables the controller's ``auto_advance`` feature and the controller will iterate through all enabled valves/zones.
+This enables the controller's "auto-advance" feature and the controller will iterate through all enabled valves/zones.
 They will each run for their configured ``run_duration`` multiplied by the controller's multiplier value. *Note that if NO valves are enabled when this action is called, the controller will automatically enable all valves.*